 For someone like me, someone with my intensity of empathy, this feels too heavy.

 At first I couldn’t imagine how anyone could be graced to face some of the things we face in this life.
-And then I read the story of Stephen in Acts 7.
+Then I read the story of Stephen in Acts 7.
 And I caught a glimpse of how God does it.

 At the moment when Stephen was facing certain death, God opened his eyes to see what was happening beyond this world.
 What he could not have seen in the natural became clear in the supernatural.
 And Stephen saw his Lord and Savior standing in all of His glory.
 Jesus, who sits on the throne, stood to receive Stephen, preparing to say the words, “Well done.”